 20 years ago, I saw the band Fosca live.
 Their main hit is called It’s Going to End in Tears.
 To paraphrase them, all I know of Way Out West is that it’s going to end in rain.
 This year was certainly no exception to that rule.

 The forest is lovely in sunny weather, but quickly turns into a lethal trap of mud during the traditional heavy rainfall.
-So we wisely escaped the drenched scenery and took a tram to Pustervik to see Stella Donnelly, an unexpectedly foul-mouthed Australian singer which was a welcome change from all the politically correct things that is going on in the main festival area.
-As I had mud stains up to my knees, it’s fortunate that most of the crowd looked equally messy.
+So we wisely escaped the drenched scenery and took a tram to Pustervik to see Stella Donnelly, an unexpectedly foul-mouthed Australian singer which was a welcome change from all the politically correct things that are going on in the main festival area.
+As I had mud stains up to my knees, I was relieved to notice that most of the crowd looked equally messy.

 Comments